 What is Leasehold Property Ownership in Thailand?
-This is one of the most frequently asked questions we get from our buyers.
+This is one of the most frequently asked questions we get from clients.
 Thai law is straightforward when it comes to owning property in Thailand, but for those who are not familiar with the laws, it can be complicated.

-In this article, we’ve tried to make all things regarding leasehold property ownership in Phuket and Thailand clear, but please don’t hesitate to contact us if you still have further questions or anything isn’t clear.
+In this article, we try to make all things regarding leasehold property ownership in Phuket and Thailand clear, but please don’t hesitate to contact us if you still have further questions or anything isn’t clear.
 We're happy to answer your questions.

 Buy a Condo in Phuket – What is the Difference Between Leasehold and Freehold?